CIRCSE/PrinParLat/data_sheet.md

 **What (other) tasks could the dataset be used for?**

-The dataset can be used to generate full paradigms for Latin verbs (and any subsequent NLP task they can be used for), or for detailed studies of their inflectional behavior.
+The dataset can be used to generate full paradigms for Latin words (and any subsequent NLP task they can be used for), or for detailed studies of their inflectional behavior.

 # Distribution.